 Tobacco Harm Reduction Association of Canada Inc. Federally Incorporated Not-for-profit organization: Status Active: 01/15/16 Corporation Number: 958617-2 Health Canada Submission: March 2021.
 Page 1 of 7 There are many flaws with Health Canada's reasoning for these proposed regulations.
 The push for an ideological moralistic agenda on all smokers, as well as vapers, is inhumane.
-Health Canada continually sends the message to dehumanize adults who use vaping products to escape the harms of cigarettes.
-Adults who use these consumer products as a harm reduction alternative in order to better their health and well-being are to be applauded, not demonized.
+The continued demoralization and dehumanization of adults who use these consumer products as a harm reduction alternative in order to better their health and well-being is to be applauded, not demonized.